 Ryan Straight, Ph.D

-Dr. Ryan Straight is an Honors and Assistant Professor in Cyber Operations in the College of Information Science at the University of Arizona, where he directs the Mixed Augmented ViRtual eXtended Reality (MA{VR}X) Lab.
+Dr. Ryan Straight is an Honors and Assistant Professor in Cyber Operations in the College of Information Science at the University of Arizona, where he directs the Mixed Augmented ViRtual eXtended Reality (MA{VR}X) Lab and serves as Coordinator and Advisor for the MS in Cyber Operations program.
 He received his doctoral degree in Instructional Technology in 2015 from Ohio University and in 2023 graduated with an MS Cybersecurity degree from the University of Arizona.
-He teaches classes on data science, human-computer interaction, and cyber ethics, as well as his yearly Honors seminar, “Cyborgs and Transhumanism.”
+He teaches classes on data science, human-computer interaction, and cyber ethics.
 In his capacity as lab director, Ryan oversees or supports over a dozen ongoing research projects at any given time with student research assistants from across the university.
-His research focuses online learning, cybersecurity, posthuman inquiry, and applied postphenomenology.
-Now on Mastodon and Bluesky!
+His research focuses on online learning, cybersecurity, posthuman inquiry, and applied postphenomenology.

 Featured Work